Magical European Christmas Markets

 Here, fur coats and gloves are provided, and the drinks are served in glasses made from ice.

 As it’s in the center of Nottingham, there are many cozy cafes, bars, and restaurants to enjoy the festive atmosphere.

 The southern German town of Nuremberg, located in beautiful Bavaria, is one of the best places to visit for a truly magical Christmas experience in Europe.
-Nuremberg is home to one of the largest and most famous Christmas Markets in Germany.
+Nuremberg is home to one of Germany’s largest and most famous Christmas Markets.

 The renowned market offers authentic festivities that are perfect for the entire family.